Dr. Samuel Costello

 She closed her practice in late 2017 and joined the Town & Country team in January of 2018.
 In her free time Dr. Fritsch enjoys her home library and tending to her landscaping.

 Looking for a career change Julie gave up 15 plus years of management in the hospitality industry and explored her love for animals at Town and Country Veterinary Hospital.
 She applied for a part time receptionist position in 1992.
 Her performance eventually led to her becoming Town and Country's office manager.
-She loves gardening, NFL football, baking, and spending time with her family.
-She recently welcomed a new puppy named Rudy to her family.
+She loves gardening, NFL football, baking, and spending time with her family and her Cocker Spaniel "Rudy".

 RVT; Assistant Office Manager